Māui dolphin sightings

 DOC administers a sightings database for Māui dolphin.
 It contains data predominantly from 1970 to the present, but also includes one sighting from 1922.
-This information comes from a number of different sources including public sightings through the:
+This information comes from a number of different sources, including public sightings, through:

 The online spreadsheet is updated on a roughly quarterly basis at the start of February, May, August, and November each year:

 Update October 2020: Downloads of previous versions of this data may have included some errors in the 'Region' field.
 The location descriptions and lat, long coordinates were correct.
 These errors have now been amended.

 Note: As there can be multiple DNA samples from multiple animals for a single observation event, DNA information has been provided in a separate tab.
 All the samples from a single observation have been highlighted together.
 Use the Observation ID to relate them back to the observation data.